jackson0143/RiskAssessor-Dashboard/README.md

 ## Setting up Environment Variables

 Environment variables are like secret keys and passwords we want to create and keep hidden to ensure no one else besides the developers can utilise them.

-To start, create a '.env' file in the **main** folder (where your src, public, etc are).
-Then paste in the environment variables from the stored secret location.
+To start, head to the secret Google Drive and download the .env file there.
+Then paste in the .env file directly in the **main** folder (where your src, public, etc are).

 OR

-paste in the .env file directly
+just create your .env file there and paste in the DB key

 (please message me if you need help on this step)